keanutaufan/cpp-dsa/DataStructure/LinkedList/README.md

 can store elements of any type.
 The linked list class will have the following private members:

-- `head` - A pointer to the first node in the list.
+- `m_head` - A pointer to the first node in the list.
-- `tail` - A pointer to the last node in the list.
+- `m_tail` - A pointer to the last node in the list.
-- `linkedListSize` - The number of nodes in the list.
+- `m_size` - The number of nodes in the list.
-- `_getReference` - A private method that returns a reference to the node at the specified index.
+- `_get_reference` - A private method that returns a reference to the node at the specified index.
 This method will be used multiple times in the public methods of the linked list class, so it is better to implement it as a private method to avoid code duplication.